Carson Ellis: Personal life

-Carson Ellis is married to Decemberists singer Colin Meloy, whom she met in college while designing posters for his alt-country band Tarkio.
+Carson Ellis is Jewish.
+She is married to Decemberists singer Colin Meloy, whom she met in college while designing posters for his alt-country band Tarkio.
 She and Meloy have two children, Henry "Hank" Meloy and Milo Cannonball Meloy.
-Both parents have spoken openly about their son Hank's diagnosis with Asperger's syndrome.
+Both parents have spoken about their son Hank's diagnosis with Asperger's syndrome.

 She lives on a farm outside Portland, Oregon with her family.